-"The danger of veterans not having a doctor or system they can trust is high, especially those who need mental services," Andrew Anderson, Ph.D., assistant professor at the Tulane School of Public & Tropical Medicine, told TODAY.
+"The danger of veterans not having a doctor or system they can trust is high, especially those who need mental services," Andrew Anderson, Ph.D., assistant professor at Tulane University's School of Public Health & Tropical Medicine, told TODAY.
 "The period between suicide ideation and an actual attempt is short, so if veterans don’t trust doctors or the systems they have access to, they are even less likely to seek help."

 Anderson noted that the suicide rate among veterans, consistently higher than the general population's, has been increasing for decades.